leon-nuredini/Tiny-Tacticians/README.md

-# Tiny-Tacticians
+# The Realms of Terranor
-Tiny tacticians is a turn-based strategy game
+The Realms of Terranor is a turn-based strategy game.